winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 Ānanda replied, “Now, I’ve come here to benefit all of you.
 You should know that the Tathāgata was extinguished last night.
 If you’d like to give offerings, now is a good time to do it.”

 435\.
 After hearing him say this, all the Mallas lamented loudly.
-Wiping their tears, they said, “The Buddha parinirvāṇa-ed so fast!
+Wiping their tears, they said, “The Buddha <em>parinirvāṇa</em>-ed so fast!
 The world went blind so swiftly!”
 {: #p435}

 Ānanda responded, “Stop, stop!
 Gentlemen, don’t cry!
 The desire for this conditioned life to not change is impossible.
 As the Buddha said before, ‘What’s born has its death, and what comes together also falls apart.
 All that we love is impermanent.’”